 This happens over and over with website packages for small businesses.
 To keep costs down, many small business agencies use the same template for every website they design.
 This means that a dentist’s website will look almost the same as an industrial website, or a franchise website will be similar to a golf course website.

 Over seventy-one percent of small businesses cite their website as their primary marketing channel, using the same template as other industries or competitors.
 Unfortunately, this does not help their business look reliable or provide a custom website design experience.

 Many small business agencies are simply production shops that churn out many websites and thus cut out important parts that should be included in marketing campaigns.
 Usually, this is not their fault, as when you have a limited amount of time to complete a project, you must omit parts of it.
 However, overlooking this part means they are taking a shot in the dark to solve your challenges.

 Understanding your business’s challenges and customizing a campaign to overcome them should be at the forefront when planning your marketing strategy.

 The first step in planning a marketing campaign is understanding your target audience and building user personas.
 These personas help guide your marketing campaign and ensure that your content marketing or website design will resonate with those users.

 Your Design Is Usually Outsourced to the Lowest Bidder

-Low Quality Web Design and Generic Marketing Strategies
+Low-Quality Web Design and Generic Marketing Strategies

-We have been contacted by many small businesses who have bought marketing and web design packages and were less than happy with what they got for their money: poor design, no customer support, and lack of knowledge about adding real value to their business.
+We have been contacted by many small businesses who have bought marketing and web design packages and were less than happy with what they got for their money: poor design, no customer support, and a lack of knowledge about adding real value to their business.